 The one oil every nutritionist uses?
-Coconut oil (it’s a beauty editor staple, too).
+Coconut oil.
 Certified nutritionist and Be Well by Kelly founder Kelly LeVeque says she always has it in her cabinet because the medium-chain triglycerides (MCTs) help produce quick brain fuel while the lauric acid kills candida and yeast overgrowth.
 Goodman agrees, saying the MCTs help raise your body’s metabolism, fight off pathogens, and may even serve as a natural treatment for Alzheimer’s disease.
 “MCTs are a primary source of ketone bodies, which act as an alternate source of brain fuel that can help prevent the brain atrophy associated with dementia,” she says.

 Another reason to choose coconut oil?
 It’s easy on the digestive system and doesn’t produce an insulin spike in your bloodstream.
 If you wanted a quick energy boost, Goodman suggests eating a spoonful of coconut oil or adding it to your meal.
 LeVeque even says that coconut oil can increase 24-hour energy expenditure by as much as 5%.

 If you’re going to stock up on one grain, make it quinoa—at least, that’s what Cohen does.
 “It’s high in protein and fiber and is so versatile,” she says.
-“I mix it with beans and veggies for a heart salad, I use it to replace flour in muffins, and I often use it as a base for my gluten-free pizza crusts.”
+“I mix it with beans and veggies for a hearty salad, I use it to replace flour in muffins, and I often use it as a base for my gluten-free pizza crusts.”
 She recommends having cooked quinoa in your fridge at all times, which makes healthy cooking super easy.
-(For a filling, low-cal lunch, try this quinoa mac ’n’ cheese recipe.)

 LeVeque tells us she always has wild salmon in her fridge, mainly because of its health benefits.
 “It’s one of the best food sources for omega-3 fatty acids and protein, plus it full of vitamin D and selenium,” she says.
 If stocking your fridge with fresh salmon is out of your price range, LeVeque says canned versions will work too.